 Results

-Overall, we recorded 24,214 trophic interactions involving 608 species of fish and 185 food items (mainly invertebrates, plant material, detritus, and algae).
+Overall, we recorded 24,214 trophic interactions involving 608 fish species and 185 food items (mainly invertebrates, plant material, detritus, and algae).
 Locally, we registered between 5 to 99 fish species (mean ± SD, 20.93 ± 20.04) and 5 to 58 consumed items (15.55 ± 10.62).
-In relation to land-use, we found a greater proportion of pasture (19.81% ± 28.72%), followed by cropland (14.73% ± 27.81%) in the 500 m buffer of sampling sites.
+Regarding land use, we found a more significant proportion of pasture (19.81% ± 28.72%), followed by cropland (14.73% ± 27.81%) in the 500 m buffer of sampling sites.
 Most species had an overall invertivore diet (49% aquatic or terrestrial invertebrates), while 18% were detritivores, 10% were omnivorous, 9% were herbivorous, and about 7% consumed mainly fish and 4% consumed algae (Table S3).
 Networks in general were more nested (0.33 ± 0.13) than modular (0.24 ± 0.11), with high trophic specialization (0.59 ± 0.16; Table S4).
 Simple correlations among response metrics showed that networks with high nestedness presented low modularity, low specialization, and high modularity (Table S5).

 We did not find land use effects in the NODFSES, H2’SES, species richness, and Link density (Table 1; Figure 2a, c, d, and f, respectively).
-However, we observed a negative effect of land use on QSES and a positive effect on Number of links (Table 1; Figure 2b, and d).
-Lastly, when discriminating land use in two major categories of pasture and cropland, we observed that pasture had a negative effect on QSES and on Link density (Table 2).
-On the other hand, cropland had a negative effect on Number of fish species (Table 2).
-We did not observe any effect of those categories on network metrics nor spatial autocorrelation on the multiple regression models (Table 2).
+However, we observed a negative effect of land use on QSES and a positive effect on the number of links (Table 1; Figure 2b and d).
+Lastly, when discriminating land use in two major categories of pasture and cropland, we observed that pasture negatively influenced QSES and Link density (Table 2).
+Besides, cropland had a negative effect on the number of fish species (Table 2).
+We did not observe any effect of those categories on network metrics or spatial autocorrelation on the multiple regression models (Table 2).

 Figure 1.
 Description of the procedure of sampling the trophic network.
 We quantified land-use information around a 500-m radius buffer at each sampling point, obtaining data from the year the study was conducted.
 Diet data were used to generate food webs within each sub-basin.
 We calculated the indexes of modularity, nestedness, trophic specialization and food-web complexity metrics (Number of species, Link density and Number of links) for each trophic network.